 Travel by train to Issan in the north-east of Thailand to the border with neighbouring Laos and the Friendship Bridge over the Mekong River, just a short distance from Vientiane or to Ubon Ratchathani.

-If you are already in Thailand, you can purchase your train tickets from any of the main SRT train stations 60 days in advance.
+If you are already in Thailand, you can purchase your train tickets from any of the main SRT train stations up to 90 days in advance (30 days for shorter journeys).

-You buy your tickets online, then you can pick them up from the main stations within Thailand (Bangkok, Chiang Mai, Surat Thani and Hat Yai).
+You can buy your tickets online direct from SRT, or use an agent and can pick them up from the main stations within Thailand (Bangkok, Chiang Mai, Surat Thani and Hat Yai...).